albar965/littlenavmap-manual/src/en/UPDATE.rst

 -   ``Stable Versions only``: This will show only notifications for tested and stable versions with a complete English manual.

--   ``Stable and Beta Versions``: Will additionally check for beta/test or relase candidate versions.
+-   ``Stable and Beta Versions``: Will additionally check for beta/test or release candidate versions.
 Beta versions are program releases that already contain all planned features for a stable release but are still not tested carefully.
 The manual might be incomplete.